James Walraven

-James Samuel Walraven (1949 – c.
-April 2004), nicknamed The Bathtub Strangler, was an American murderer and suspected serial killer from Georgia who murdered 22-year-old Giselle Clardy in 1981 and was the prime suspect in two similar murders of women in their apartments.
+James Samuel Walraven (May 11, 1949 – April 16, 2004), nicknamed The Bathtub Strangler, was an American murderer and suspected serial killer from Georgia who murdered 22-year-old Giselle Clardy in 1981 and was the prime suspect in two similar murders of women in their apartments.
 He was convicted and sentenced to die in the electric chair, which was later commuted to a life sentence.
+Walraven killed himself in prison in 2004.

 Early life

-James Walraven was born in Decatur, Georgia, in 1949.
+James Walraven was born in Macon, Georgia, in 1949.
 He was reported to have been a withdrawn but well-behaved child who developed emotional problems in his junior year of high school.
 Walraven's mother testified that his father was an alcoholic who was abusive towards her and their children, leading them to divorce.
 In adulthood, Walraven was unemployed and frequented public tennis courts in Atlanta and DeKalb County.
 He had been committed to mental institutions numerous times and told doctors and strangers that he had felt inadequate with women.
 Walraven was arrested in June 1980 after pointing a gun at his tennis acquaintance, Jeff Campbell, who later described Walraven as a moody and unstable person.